softwerkskammer/Agora/INSTALL.md

 ### Python & C++

-In former versions of this project it was definitely neccessary to have Python and a C++ compiler installed on your local dev machine.
+In former versions of this project it was neccessary to have Python and a C++ compiler installed on your local dev machine.
-This was because we indirectly used modules that itself had native code inside that needs to be compiled.
+This was because we indirectly used modules that itself were based on native code inside that needed to be compiled.
 For these native modules nodejs uses `node-gyp`.
 Please have a look at their github project for further information. https://github.com/nodejs/node-gyp

 We have removed all dependencies that required this.
 Please inform us via a github issue if you run into problems here.

-The sympton will be recognizable by errors during an `npm install` that contain failing `node-gyp` jobs.
+The sympton will be recognizable by errors during an `npm install` that contains failing `node-gyp` jobs.

 ### Git